bahelms/super_perfundo/posts/published/2020/4-8_super-perfundo.md

 For published posts, the date is taken from the directory and filename.
 For example, `posts/published/2020/1-1-hey.md` comes out as `January 1, 2020`.
 There's also an internal drafts feature that uses the current date at compile time.
-This way I can hand a URL to someone for proof reading before it gets published.
+This way I can hand a URL to someone for proofreading before it gets published.
 The posts are written in markdown and stored in version control, which makes developing them very enjoyable (and I don't have to leave vim!).
 Throw in a new `live_reload` pattern and you can watch your work update automatically as